How to Remove Files and Directories in Linux Command Line [Beginner's Tutorial]

 rmdir: failed to remove 'dir': Directory not empty

-This is why I am going to use the same rm command for deleting folders as well.
-Remembering rm command is a lot more useful than
+This is why I am going to use the same rm command to delete folders as well.
+Remembering the rm command is a lot more useful than rmdir which in my opinion is not worth the trouble.

 1. Remove an empty directory